 My target was Virgina Lake.
 The lake is location behind a Junior High School but it is tucked further enough away that it doesn't feel like your standing in a residential area.
 Up until this year I had only visited the lake once before and that was when a Great Egret was reported at the lake...well fast forward to this year at almost the same time and guess what has showed up...a Great Egret.
 The Egret has been very elusive and seems to be finding shelter up a narrow stream from the lake...but that wasn't my target.

 A female Bufflehead and male Green Wing Teal...in my eyes it was a match made in heaven.
 Buffleheads are rarely ever seen on inland waters on the Avalon.
-There are reports of one seen once a year or once every two years usually at Quidi Vidi lake.
+There are reports of one seen once or twice every two years usually at Quidi Vidi lake.
 The only place I have ever seen one is in Conception Bay and with their tiny size and distance from the shore there was no way of getting a decent image.
 Not this one..she was coming closer and closer.

 I barely moved a muscle as this curious and beautiful duck tried to see what all the other ducks were feeding on...and continued to drift closer

 With some great images secured I shifted my attention over to the Teal.
 I've personally had no luck with this species as they are very skittish here on the island.
 There are a few locations where very small groups of them hang out but those locations are near to impossible to get a great photo of them in.

 As the Bufflehead moved closer so did this guy